meginks/verb-engine/README.md

 # verb-engine
-an attempt to derive the simplest rules for conjugating verbs in Spanish, French, Italian, Portuguese, German and Russian.
+an attempt to derive the simplest rules for conjugating verbs in Spanish, French, Italian, Portuguese, German and Russian using Python.